pruthvi247/developer_quest/notes/unix_learnings/git_learnings.md

 # Enable sparse-checkout
 git sparse-checkout init --cone
+### Clone subdirectory of a repo
 # Set the subdirectory you want to clone
 git sparse-checkout set <subdirectory-path>

 # Pull the content of the subdirectory
 git pull origin main

+git pull origin main --rebase